xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 The development of mountain map consists in clipping and reprojecting the SDG 15.4.2.
 Global Mountain Descriptor Map developed by FAO to area of interest, in this case, the national border of Colombia.
 Once we have the two raster datasets in their native resolutions, we need to bring the datasets together and ensure that correct aggregation is undertaken and that the all the layers align to a common resolution.
 As SGD Indicator 15.4.2a requires disaggregation by both the 10 land cover classes and the 4 bioclimatic belts and the tools within QGIS will only allow a single input for zones, we will combine the two datasets.
 We need to ensure that the layers are aggregated to a common spatial resolution.

-In the Processing Toolbox, under Models, click on model A2 Prepare mountains and combine with LULC.
+In the Processing Toolbox, under Models, click on model **A2 Prepare mountains and combine with LULC**.

 |SubA_A2_tool_interface|